Back to prior page

 (Courtesy of Les Adams)

 L-to-R are an unidentified bartender (possibly Charles Kemper), Warner Richmond, Steve Clark, James Mason, Dave Sharpe, Archie Ricks and Bud Osborne in a scene from the Tom Keene oater, WHERE TRAILS DIVIDE (Monogram, 1937).
-This is a good one with lawyer Keene finding his brother - portrayed by the youthful Dave Sharpe - working in a gang run by Warner Richmond.
+This is a good one with lawyer Keene finding his brother - portrayed by a youthful Dave Sharpe - working in a gang run by Warner Richmond.

 (Courtesy of Les Adams)